SHgligar/pokebot-frlg-starters-work/README.md

 # pokebot-frlg

-working SR's for Charmander,Squirtle and Bulbasaur
+older release with working SR's for Charmander,Squirtle and Bulbasaur